go to text

 ■ Information that, if disclosed, may undermine the purpose of the business or seriously impede the smooth and proper execution of the business.

-■ Information that, if made public, could seriously damage cooperative relations or trust between countries and other parties.
+■ Information that, if disclosed, could seriously damage cooperative relations or trust with the government or other parties

 Request for examination